matanlurey/lurey.dev-archived/content/posts/the-tragedy-of-darth-vader.md

 ## Army Synergy {#synergy}

-Ultimtaely, a lot of the qualms of Darth Vader are still relatively minor: he is _still_, despite all of the negatives able to make powerful plays that can swing the entire game (assuming you play [all 6 turns](#turn-6)).
+Ultimately, a lot of the qualms of Darth Vader are still relatively minor: he is _still_, despite all of the negatives able to make powerful plays that can swing the entire game (assuming you play [all 6 turns](#turn-6)).
 However, a roughly ~210 point investment in a single unit means you are relying on fitting quality